nienbo/cache-buildkite-plugin/README.md

 The cache key is a string, which support a crude template system.
 Currently `checksum` is the only command supported for now.
 It can be used as in the example above.
-In this case the cache key will be determined by executing a _checksum_ (actually `shasum`) on the `Podfile.lock` file, prepended with `v1-cache-`.
+In this case the cache key will be determined by executing a _checksum_ (actually `sha1sum`) on the `Podfile.lock` file, prepended with `v1-cache-`.

-## S3 Storage
+## S3 Storage (Using tarball)

-This plugin uses AWS S3 sync to cache the paths into a bucket as defined by environment variables defined in your agent.
+This plugin uses AWS S3 cp to cache the paths into a bucket as defined by environment variables defined in your agent.

 ```bash